 Which Utah National Park is the Best?

 So…what’s the bottom line here??
-If you’re looking for solitude & wide open spaces: head to Capitol Reef or Canyonlands National Park (especially if you’ve got a good off-road vehicle).
+If you’re looking for solitude: head to Capitol Reef or Canyonlands National Park.
 If you’re traveling with small children, Arches is my top pick ~ but it’s also my top pick for outdoor fitness buffs, due to its proximity to Moab.
-Zion gets my vote for sheer “wow” factor & for its epic hikes, while Bryce Canyon wins out in the winter travel category.
+Zion gets my vote for sheer “wow” factor & for epic hikes, while Bryce Canyon wins out in the winter travel category.